SoarGroup/SoarGroup.github.io/docs/soar_manual/06_SemanticMemory.md

 is the product of these two parameter settings.
 The cache memory is not pre- allocated, so short/small runs will not necessarily make use of this space.
-Generally speaking, a greater number of cache pages will benefit query time, as SQLite can keep necessary meta- data in memory.
+Generally speaking, a greater number of cache pages will benefit query time, as SQLite can keep necessary meta-data in memory.
 However, some documented situations have shown improved performance from decreasing cache pages to increase memory locality.
 This is of greater concern when dealing with file-based databases, versus in-memory.
 The size of each page, however, may be